 Stay Away From Ohio's Most Haunted Street After Dark Or You May Be Sorry

 In the daytime, the street is seemingly normal.
 Pedestrians often walk along the road.
-For a short tour of Wahalla Road during the day, watch the video below:
+Check out this short tour of Wahalla Road during the day:

 Have you ever been to Walhalla Road in Columbus, Ohio?
 Did you have any unusual experiences?
 Let us know about them in the comments.
 To check out some more places like this, book a trip to see more haunted places in Ohio!

 Walhalla Road In Columbus Ohio

 In addition to Walhalla Road, what are some other haunted places in Columbus, Ohio?

 Other haunted places in Columbus, Ohio include:

 - Greenlawn Cemetery

 Ohio is a historic state, and with such a rich and storied history come many rich and storied ghost stories.
 Columbus is no exception.
 The Ohio State capital has plenty of creepy legends that will have you glancing over your shoulder any time you hear a noise behind you.
 The city’s rich history and historic buildings have brought about many stories of ghosts and spirits.

 The Greenlawn Cemetery is one of the oldest, largest, and most haunted cemeteries in Ohio.
 Many famous figures are buried here, including author and cartoonist James Thurber, and WWI fighter pilot Eddie Rickenbacker.
 Legend has it that if you knock on the Hayden Mausoleum door at the Greenlawn Cemetery, someone will knock in return.